We’re three months out, and the game has changed.

 2. A fair-weather liberal with a taste for bloody conflict and a credibility problem on the other.

 Prior to his endorsement of her, Bernie’s campaign worked for a month to get Clinton on board with his policies to the extent that he could, and I applaud him for his untold patience and determination.

-I worry so bad, though, that she will, like she usually does, adopt whatever is politically expedient and then water it down as soon as she’s got people hooked on her insincere left-ness.
+I worry so bad, though, that she will, like she always does, adopt whatever is politically expedient and then water it down as soon as she’s got people hooked on her insincere left-ness.

 Hillary Clinton is barely left, and she’s certainly no progressive.